Martin-Seysen/mmgroup/docs/source/api.rst

 :math:`{{\rm Aut}_{{\rm St}} \mathcal{P}}` or order :math:`2^{12}`
 is isomorphic to the Golay cocode  :math:`\mathcal{C^*}`.

-Another important ingredient of the construction of the monster is the Leech lattice :math:`\Lambda`, which is the densest lattice in dimension 24.
+Another important ingredient of the construction of the Monster is the Leech lattice :math:`\Lambda`, which is the densest lattice in dimension 24.
 We also consider the Leech lattice modulo 2, which we denote by :math:`\Lambda / 2 \Lambda`, and the automorphism